Bsc-com-ne-23-20/UmodziRx/fabricNetwork/README.md

 # Go Chaincode/Smartcontract for UmodziRx

 ## Overview
-This is a Go Chaincode for UmodziRx, a blockchain-based platform for managing medical supplies.
+This is a Go Chaincode for UmodziRx, a blockchain-based platform for managing prescriptions.
 The chaincode facilitates secure storage and retrieval of prescription data on a permissioned blockchain network.

 ## Features
 - Role-based Access Control.
 Only authorized users can access and modify prescription data.